What Makes up a Good Music Teacher?

 2016-06-19 — Brushed up for better readability

 So much depends on having a good music teacher!
 I’m not competent to argue whether all of us are born with the talent to become musicians, or at least to love music and to play an instrument well.
 I have no idea whether some or even most of it is a matter of one’s genes, or maybe the consequence of influences / experiences at a very early (maybe even pre-natal) stage.
 However, for sure, a bad teacher can ruin a lot in one’s musical life!
-A good teacher may not be able to create an artist out of every child, but at least should be able to evoke a child’s musical interest and understanding.
+A good teacher may not be able to create an artist out of every child, but at least should be able to evoke and develop a child’s musical interest and understanding.

-Violin at Secondary School
+Violin Lessons at Secondary School

-My first violin teacher was a true all-round musician.
+My first violin teacher at secondary school was a true all-round musician.
 He was “Musikdirektor”, general music teacher at the regional secondary school, conductor, chorus master, he could sing, play the piano, the flute and most string instruments.
 His wife played the piano and the cello as well, and his 3 children were very talented violin, flute and cello players — two of them later pursued musical careers.
 Many would now rate his methodological approach to teaching the violin outdated.

 This was the old-fashioned type of lesson, where you would start off with volume 1 of a Violin School (Ferdinand Küchler in my case), the teacher marks 3 – 5 sections with a pencil and shows how this is played — that was the task for the next lesson. in subsequent sessions, when a section was performed satisfactorily, that pencil mark was crossed — “done”.